Azenae1/se_project_express/README.md

 The project was created using the following programms and technologies: -Node.js -Express.js -MongoDB -CRUD operations -RESTful API Design.

+## Update

+User authorization added, with two new fields: email and password.
+According routes are protected using the middleware.
+JWT implemented for easier login.

 ## Running the Project

 `npm run start` — to launch the server